Dimension of Restricted Classes of Interval Orders: Introduction and Background

-A \emph{semiorder} or \emph{unit interval order} is an interval order having a representation in which all intervals have the same (typically unit) length.
-Scott and Suppes showed in \cite{scott:semiorders} that unit interval orders can be characterized as the posets that exclude \twoplustwo{} and \oneplusthree, where \oneplusthree{} is the disjoint union of an isolated point and a chain on three elements.
-While interval representations are typically assumed to consist of closed, bounded intervals, for finite interval orders, it is equivalent to restrict to open, bounded intervals.
-Working from the perspective of graph theory, Rautenbach and Szwarcfiter showed in \cite{rautenbachUnitIntervalGraphs2013} that allowing both open and closed intervals (all bounded) in a representation does not expand the class of posets beyond the interval orders.
-In addition, they give a forbidden graph characterization of the class of interval graphs having a representation in which all intervals have unit length with both open and closed intervals allowed.
 In \cite{shuchatUnitIntervalOrders2016}, Shuchat et al.\ considered the analogous class of interval orders having a representation in which all intervals have unit length with both open and closed intervals allowed.
 They called these posets \emph{unit OC interval orders} and gave both a forbidden subposet characterization and a polynomial time recognition algorithm for the class.
 It is straightforward to see that \oneplusthree{} \emph{is} a unit OC interval order, so the class of unit OC interval orders is strictly larger than the class of unit interval orders.
 In \cite{boyadzhiyskaIntervalOrdersTwo2019}, Boyadzhiyska et al.\ studied the interval orders having a representation in which each (closed) interval has length \(0\) or \(1\).
 The authors use digraph methods to provide a forbidden subposet characterization of this class of posets.
 These two classes of posets are our objects of study in this paper.
 Because we are able to prove our results using only the representations of these posets, we do not reproduce the forbidden subposet characterizations from \cite{boyadzhiyskaIntervalOrdersTwo2019} and \cite{shuchatUnitIntervalOrders2016} here.

 In \cite{bogart:canonical-intords}, Bogart et al.\ first studied the dimension of interval orders and showed that there are interval orders of arbitrarily large dimension.
 They did so by using the canonical interval order on \(n\) endpoints, which consists of all intervals having endpoints in the set \(\set{1,2,\dots,n}\).
 Subsequently, Rabinovitch showed in \cite{rabinovitch:semiorder-dim} that if \(P\) is a unit interval order, then its dimension is at most \(3\).
 The independent characterization of the \(3\)-irreducible posets (with respect to dimension) by Kelly in \cite{kelly:3-dim-irr} and Trotter and Moore in \cite{trotter:3-dim-irr} subsequently made it easy to show that the dimension of a unit interval order that is not a total order is \(3\) if and only if it contains one of three posets on seven points shown in Figure~\ref{fig:semi-forb}.